 Students should consult with the Mathematics Department, Chemistry Department, and Physics Department for advice about appropriate placement in courses in those departments.

 CS 20, Discrete Mathematics for Computer Science, teaches the mathematics needed for later computer science courses that is not covered in the calculus and linear algebra sequence in Mathematics and Applied Mathematics.
-Some students may already have the background covered in the course or may wish to self-study the material, in which case they may be able to “place out” of taking CS 20.
-The mechanism for doing so will be posted in early fall.
+Some students may already have the background covered in the course or may wish to self-study the material, in which case they may be able to “place out” of taking CS 20 by this self-test and self-attestation form.
 The CS 121 page on Background and Prerequisites is a good source for figuring out if you need to take CS 20 before taking courses such as CS 120, CS 121, and CS 124.